edmundhung/conform/docs/validation.md

 ### Schema Integration

-Integrating with a schema validation library is simple.
+Integrating with a schema validation library is also straight-forwad.
 For example, you can integrate it with `zod` like this:

 ```tsx
 import { parse } from '@conform-to/react';